lzwjava/blog-source/_posts/2023-06-13-astigmatism.md

 ---
 layout: post
-title: "The discussion about astigmatism when the eyeballs reverse to the normal"
+title: "The discussion regarding astigmatism when the eyeballs reverse to the normal position"
 ---

 Zhiwei: